St Nazaire Commandos

 SIMISTER, Charles Arnold

-Lance Corporal Harold Simpson, 3 Troop, received a Mention in Despatches in recognition of gallant and distinguished service during the raid on St. Nazaire on the night of 27/28th March, 1942.
-Embarking on board HMS Campbeltown he was captured after the raid and later imprisoned at Stalag 383 Hohenfels
+Lance Corporal Harold Simpson, 3 Troop, from Minehead, Somerset, received a Mention in Despatches in recognition of gallant and distinguished service during the raid on St. Nazaire on the night of 27/28th March, 1942.
+Embarked on HMS Campbeltown.
+Wounded and prisoner of war.

 SIMS, Richard William